 If you sell physical goods, it is important to set up shipping and pickup methods.
 With Ecwid, you can choose to ship using carriers, do local delivery, or add a curbside, drive-thru, or in-store pickup.
 If you upgrade to a paid plan, you can also add a handling fee.

 Ecwid provides real-time shipping rates from USPS, UPS, and FedEx.
-To set this up, go to your control panel, under Configuration, and click on Shipping & Pickup.
+To set this up, go to your control panel, under Configuration > Shipping & Pickup.
 Choose which carrier or delivery method you would like to set up and follow the prompts.

-Ecwid gives you many shipping options, and you can learn about setting up all types of shipping on its site.
+Ecwid gives you many shipping options and offers a comprehensive video guide on how to choose and set up shipping options and zones for your online store.
 The platform also integrates with several top shipping solutions—including ShipStation, ShippingEasy, and Ordoro—to print labels quickly, which is handy if you ship in volume.
-See our in-depth comparison and review of these tools in our guide to the best shipping software.

 Step 5: Customize Your Store Design